naninovel/docs/docs/api/index.md

 ```
 ; Stop playing an SFX with the name `Rain`, fading-out for 15 seconds.
 @stopSfx Rain fadeTime:15

+; Stops all the currently played sound effect tracks
+@stopSfx
 ```

 ## stopVoice